liamtabrams/LIRecommend/discussion/model_leaderboard.md

-**Cross validation will be needed to more confidently assess and rank each of these models**
+**Cross validation will be needed to more confidently assess and rank each of these models.
+The following are results for one train test split at random_seed=42.
+I will make another table for averages of cross validation below this**

 | Model | FE Approach | Special hyperparams | accuracy | MAE |
 |-------|------------|---------------------|----------|----------|